gb0101010101/OurWeatherWeatherPlus/BUILDING.md

     Here are some introductory tips on using the AIDE: <https://www.arduino.cc/en/Guide/Environment>

-1. Make a fork of the ourWeather repo at <https://github.com/switchdoclabs/OurWeatherWeatherPlus.git> in your own github repository

 1. Clone the forked version of OurWeatherWeatherPlus from your github repo to your local PC.